teaching-on-testbeds/eval-loop-chi/snippets/close_loop.md

 - Password: gourmetgrampassword
 - Go into each project and check the sample task created
 - Go into project settings
-- - Check the Labelling interface tab
+    - Check the Labelling interface tab
-- - Check the Cloud Storage tab which shows that the project is connected to an source and target storage
+    - Check the Cloud Storage tab to see how the project connects to Source Storage and Target Storage
 :::

 ::: {.cell .markdown}